Update to standard libcloud 2.x

 02:04:14 START: arvados-node-manager test on arvados/package-test:debian9 02:04:17 W: The repository 'file:/arvados/packages/debian9 Release' is not signed.
 02:04:18 Reading package lists...
 02:04:18 Building dependency tree...
 02:04:18 Reading state information...
 02:04:18 Some packages could not be installed.
 This may mean that you have 02:04:18 requested an impossible situation or if you are using the unstable 02:04:18 distribution that some required packages have not yet been created 02:04:18 or been moved out of Incoming.
 02:04:18 The following information may help to resolve the situation: 02:04:18 02:04:18 The following packages have unmet dependencies: 02:04:18 arvados-node-manager : Depends: python-apache-libcloud (>= 2.3) but it is not going to be installed 02:04:18 E: Unable to correct problems, you have held broken packages.
 02:04:19 ERROR: arvados-node-manager test on arvados/package-test:debian9 failed with exit status 100 02:04:19

-#27 Updated by Nico César over 1 year ago review at c6e1f628cc07731cd5fdee991fbd49564dab44b7
+#27 Updated by Nico César about 2 years ago review at c6e1f628cc07731cd5fdee991fbd49564dab44b7